apivideo/api.video-android-uploader/README.md

 VideosApiStore.initialize()
 // if you rather like to use the sandbox environment:
 // VideosApiStore.initialize(environment = Environment.SANDBOX)
-// If you rather like to upload with your "YOUR_API_KEY" (upload)
-// VideosApiStore.initialize("YOUR_API_KEY", Environment.PRODUCTION)
-// if you rather like to use the sandbox environment:
-// VideosApiStore.initialize("YOU_SANDBOX_API_KEY", Environment.SANDBOX)

 val myVideoFile = File("my-video.mp4")

 val workManager = WorkManager.getInstance(context) // WorkManager comes from package "androidx.work:work-runtime"
 workManager.uploadWithUploadToken("MY_UPLOAD_TOKEN", myVideoFile) // Dispatch the upload with the WorkManager
-// if your rather like to use your API key:
-// workManager.upload("MY_VIDEO_ID", myVideoFile)
 ```

 ### Example